epiccoleman/advent_of_code_ex/notes_2024.md

 ## notes - 2024

+## day 2
+Pretty straightforward.
+There's probably a more performant way to do this, but eh.

+Marry me, `Enum.chunk_every`.
+Our love can only stay secret for so long.

 ## day 1
 Alright, nice.
 Got CLI submission working, although frankly it's clunky enough that it's debatable whether it's better than just pasting into the input box.
 But it does work, which is fun.